45uee/ComfyUI-Color_Transfer/README.md

 ## Usage

 1. Create a "Color Palette" node containing RGB values of your desired colors.
 Color must be defined in this format: [(Value, Value, Value), ...], for example [(30, 32, 30), (60, 61, 55), (105, 117, 101), (236, 223, 204)]
-2. Create a "Palette Transfer" node, and connect your image and palette as input, that's all
+2. Create a "Palette Transfer" node, and connect your image and palette as input, that's all.

+ -  You can specify color clustering and comparing distance method, by default MiniBatchKMeans faster but can be less accurate

 ## Example